legolin/constant_contact/README.md

 ConstantContact
 ===============
-This is a ActiveResource ruby wrapper to the Constant Contact API.
+This is an ActiveResource ruby wrapper to the Constant Contact API.

 See the [ActiveResource::Base docs](http://api.rubyonrails.org/classes/ActiveResource/Base.html) for more information on how to use this ActiveResource-based wrapper.